enovikov11/llm-hardware/README.md

 # Best hardware for LLM inference

+Warning: This is some raw data and analytics, nor an ultimate nor complete guide.
+Use your own judjement and consume this with some grain of salt (this is good strategy not only in choosing llm inference hardware :) )

 ## Median chars per second, only models with 95%+ good answers

 |                          | Phi-4 14B   | DeepSeek-R1 32B   | Qwen2.5 32B   | DeepSeek-R1 70B   | Llama 3.3 70B   | ChatGPT 4o   | o1-mini   |